 - Third Degree Assault and Battery: This misdemeanor offense carries the potential for a fine of up to $500 and up to thirty days in jail.

 These “lesser” forms of assault and battery offenses still carry hefty penalties that can negatively influence someone’s life.
-However, because they are less serious than an aggravated assault charge, a skilled attorney in the community may help a defendant obtain a plea deal or conviction of a lesser charge.
+However, because they are less serious than an aggravated assault charge, a skilled lawyer in North Charleston may help a defendant obtain a plea deal or conviction of a lesser charge.

-Consult with a North Charleston Aggravated Assault Attorney
+Consult with an Aggravated Assault Attorney in North Charleston

 Charges this severe can lead to decades in prison.
 If you have been accused of assault and battery, you deserve to have your side represented by a competent, knowledgeable attorney with years of experience defending these types of criminal cases.
 For the sake of your rights and future, contact a hardworking North Charleston aggravated assault attorney today.